Maggie-Lam/Proteomics-Workshop/index.md

 Time: 3:00 pm to 5:00 pm <br>
 Room: RC1-South 5105 <br>
 Introduction to Proteomics Concepts.<br>
-Big idea: Multiple methods exist to quantify proteins on large-scale and reveal information not attainable from DNA/RNA alone <br>
+Big idea: Multiple methods exist to quantify proteins on large-scale and reveal information not attainable from DNA/RNA alone. <br>
-- Introduction to different proteome parameters and proteome complexity
+- Introduction to different proteome parameters and proteome complexity.
-- Comparison of affinity-based (RPPA, Olink, SomaLogics, etc.) and Mass spectrometry-based proteomics
+- Comparison of affinity-based (RPPA, Olink, SomaLogics, etc.) and Mass spectrometry-based proteomics.
 - Overview or proteomics sample preparation. <br>
 **Practicum:** Performing a proteomics database search to identify proteins, fetching database sequence, where to look up information.